TristanWebber/tibicen-os/README.md

 #### `int printf(const char *fstring, ...)`

 Write a formatted string to stdout.
 Currently only supports:
+- %c     - a single character
-- %d - signed integers up to 32 bit
+- %d, %i - signed integers up to 32 bit
+- %u     - unsigned integers up to 32 bit
+- %p     - 32 bit pointers in hex
+- %x     - unsigned integers up to 32 bit in hex
+- %o     - unsigned integers up to 32 bit in octal
 - %s     - null terminated strings
 - %%     - escape the formatting to print a single %

 #### `int putchar(char byte_to_send)`